Cornell-University-Combat-Robotics/Autonomous-24-25/camera_test/README.md

 ## test_regular.py
 python script testing the camera is connected and opens a pop-up window with a live feed;
-Save images by pressing 's' key into folder_name Delete the 'Saved_frames' folder by pressing the 'd' key Quit the program by pressing the 'q' key quits out the code and closes the window

 Inputs:
 Folder_name: folder the user wants to put images in
-Del_folder: folder the user wants to delete
+Del_folder: folder the user wants to delete after script has run

+Key inputs:
+Save images by pressing 's' key into folder_name only when running program Delete the 'Saved_frames' folder by pressing the 'd' key only when running program Quit the program by pressing the 'q' key quits out the code and closes the window

 ## code_collect_train_data.py
 python code for collecting training data for a specific time to a specific folder